-If DSALIMIT specifies a value lower than the current limit, CICS may not be able to implement the new limit immediately, but will attempt to do so over time as dynamic storage is freed in the individual DSAs.
+If DSALIMIT specifies a value lower than the current limit, CICS might not implement the new limit immediately, but attempts to do so over time as dynamic storage is freed in the individual DSAs.

-Dsrtprogram (pgrmid)
+DSRTPROGRAM (pgrmid)

-displays the name of the distributed routing program.
+Displays the name of the distributed routing program.